pvtl/docker-dev/README.md

 # Amazing Docker Dev Environment!

 This will create a docker container that almost replicates the PVTL dev server.
 The build currently includes all the dependencies for SiteHQ & Magento (1 & 2):

-* Ubuntu 14.04 LTS
+* Debian Jessie
 * PHP 5.6
 * MySQL 5.7